 Whoever said “Numbers never lie” was not a religion reporter.
 Here’s why you need to beware of confidently using specific numbers about religious identification or belief.

-the usual standard for counting people and their characteristics, but many not ask people their religious affiliation.
+Censuses are the usual standard for counting people and their characteristics, but many do not ask people their religious affiliation.

 Many countries count newborns as members of their parents’ faiths and issue identity cards stating this faith.
 Changing or removing this label can be difficult or impossible, regardless of what individuals actually believe.